What Is Phylum Protozoa? Classification, Characters, Example

 • Only endoparasites have been kept in this subphylum.

-• Their body is thick and along with this, their pellicle is also thick.
-Adults do not have organs to walk or move.
+• Adults’ bodies and pellicles are thick.
+They do not have the organs to walk or move.

 • The nutrition in these is saprozoic.